ZalanLykos/live-html-editor/readme.md

 ---

 ## 📦 Usage
-Try it live here: [https://zalanlykos.github.io/live-html-editor](https://zalanlykos.github.io/live-html-editor)
+Try it live here: <a href="https://zalanlykos.github.io/live-html-editor" target="_blank">https://zalanlykos.github.io/live-html-editor</a>
 Open the editor, type or paste your HTML code, then toggle Inspect Elements to explore the preview and locate code lines.

 ---